Headgear for Braces

-Orthodontic headgear is a critical part of orthodontic treatment for some patients.
+Orthodontic headgear is a critical part of braces treatment for some patients.
 Headgear creates forces that gently guide the growth of the face and jaws and promote proper movement of the teeth.

 There’s no need to worry about headgear when you have the Burlingame Smile Studio team on your side.
 Our compassionate professionals will work closely with you to ensure that your headgear is as comfortable as possible.
 Please feel free to share your concerns or questions with us.
 Headgear can help you complete treatment on time and achieve an incredible smile that lasts you a lifetime.

 The most common types of headgear include the cervical pull type and the reverse pull type.